5G Interfaces Explained

 What is E1 in 5G?

-E1 is the interface between gNB-CU-CP and gNB-CU-UP when the central unit is split into separate control and user-plane units.
+E1 is the interface between gNB-CU-CP and gNB-CU-UP when the central unit is split into separate control-plane and user-plane units.

 Why are 5G interfaces important?

-They show how signaling, traffic, mobility coordination, and split-RAN behavior are distributed across the 5G system.
+They define how signaling, user-plane traffic, mobility coordination, service delivery, and split-RAN behavior are distributed across the 5G system.

 Key takeaways

-• The interface model repeats the wider 5G split between control plane and user plane.
+• The interface model reflects the broader 5GS separation of control plane and user plane.

 Related pages